Saint Hilarion Castle: Architecture

 The castle has three divisions or wards.
 The lower and middle wards served economic purposes, while the upper ward housed the royal family.
 The lower ward had the stables and the living quarters for the men-at-arms.
 The Prince John tower sits on a cliff high above the lower castle.

 The upper ward was surrounded by a 1.4 metre-thick Byzantine wall, made of rough masonry.
 The entrance is through a pointed arch built by the Lusignans.
 This was protected by a semicircular tower to the east.
 Within the ward is a courtyard, with twin peaks being situated to either side of it.
 To the north-east is an extremely ruined kitchen.
 To the west are the royal apartments, dated by various sources to the 13th or 14th centuries.
 Although mostly ruined today, this was a structure in the northeast-southwest axis, with a length of 25 m and width of 6 m.
 It has a basement containing a cistern and two floors.
 The ground floor has a height of 7 m and a pointed barrel vault.
 The upper floor is known for its carved windows, one of which is dubbed the Queen's Window.
 These are placed on the western wall, which has a scenic view of the northern coast of Cyprus, especially the plains of Lapithos.

 In fiction

 Two of the main characters in the 1958 historical novel, Exodus, by Leon Uris, spend a day walking around the castle ruins.
 Featured in the 1999 novel “Race of Scorpions” by Dorothy Dunnett.

-The Castle of Saint Hilarion appears in the 2009 action-adventure video game Assassin's Creed: Bloodlines, the 2015 novel "The Lost Treasure of the Templars" by James Becker, and is also featured in the 2016 crypto-thriller The Apocalypse Fire by Dominic Selwood.
+The Castle of Saint Hilarion appears in the 2009 action-adventure video game Assassin's Creed: Bloodlines, the 2015 novel "The Lost Treasure of the Templars" by James Becker, and Death in Cyprus by M. M. Kaye.
+The castle is also featured in the 2016 crypto-thriller The Apocalypse Fire by Dominic Selwood.